Courses 2025-26

 Elementary Language Arts*

-Especially suited for students in 2 – 5th grades, this course is ideal for beginning or reluctant writers, as well as the more eager ones.
+Especially suited for students in 2 – 5th grades*, E.L.A. is ideal for beginning or reluctant writers, as well as the more eager ones.
 We will learn note making and outlining, summarizing from paragraphs into students’ own words, story sequencing, letter writing, and a smattering of poetry just for kicks!
 Our philosophy focuses on the writing process over the product, promoting language fluency and building confidence.

 Meeting time: Tuesdays, 12 – 12:50 p.m.**